ludvigla/sRIN/README.md

 # sRIN heatmap

-This tool can be used to plot a heatmap of RIN values at single cell resolution using the spatial RIN assay or sRIN.
+This tool can be used to plot a heatmap of RIN values at single cell resolution using the spatial RIN (sRIN).
 The tool requires TIF files with fluorescence data obtained for each of 5 probes designed for the sRIN assay.
 Probe 0 is used as a background to normalize while the other four probes binds to various parts of the 18S rRNA with probe1 closest to the 3' end and probe4 closest to the 5' end of the transcript.

 To run the script you need to have R installed pon your computer.
 You will also need to install the following R packages: